mfortin014/mvp_menu_optimizer/docs/reference/glossary.md

 ### Staging
 Pre-production environment that mirrors prod closely.
 Auto-deploy on merge to main for rehearsal.

+### Staging Burn-in
+A period where new schema or behavior runs in staging while telemetry is monitored before contracting or promoting.
+See: [CI/CD Constitution](../policy/ci_cd_constitution.md#migrations-expand--migrate--contract).

 ### Tag (Git)
 A named pointer to a commit, often used for releases.
 Immutable by convention.